hibulix/Easy_Admin_YouTube_Newsletter_Firebase/README.md

 ```

 If nothing is displayed don't forget to authorize the app to the following url:

 https://ga-dev-tools.appspot.com/embed-api/basic-dashboard/

-and also activate the Analytics API in Google Cloud Console!
+and also don't forget to activate the Analytics API in Google Cloud Console!

 ================================================================================